theimowski/FsBlog/source/blog/2016/06-21-xslt-implicit-vs-explicit-processing.md

     Matches both "a[@@lang = 'it']" on line 12 of file:/c:/sandbox/xslt/implicit_alt.xslt
     and "*[@@wrap = 'yes']" on line 3 of file:/c:/sandbox/xslt/implicit_alt.xslt

-This is because we have now two templates which match a `<a wrap="yes"/>` element - and both have the same priority, because they are equally specific.
+The reason is we have two templates matching `<a wrap="yes" lang="it"/>` element - both have the same priority, because they are equally specific.

-By default, XSLT processing engines will issue a warning but ignore this error (because it's "recoverable"), and the behavior is that the template defined later wins.
-This means that if we added the new template at the beginning of or XSLT file, we'll get incorrect output.
+By default, XSLT processing engines will issue a warning but ignore this error (as it's [recoverable](https://www.w3.org/TR/xslt20#errors)), and the behavior is that the template defined later wins.
+This means that if we added the new template at the beginning of or XSLT file, we'd get invalid output.

 To fix this, we can increase the priority of the new template: